what is Myopia?

 Close to 130 million people in America suffer from myopia (nearsightedness), making it one of the most common vision impairments.
 Nearsightedness is caused by a refractive error, which creates problems with focusing light correctly onto the retina.
 This is usually due to the shape of the eye.
 This, in turn, makes it difficult to see objects or focal points that are far away from the eye.
 In other words, distant objects or images may appear fuzzy, or you might be unable to see them all together.
 If you have been diagnosed with myopia, your condition may be classified as mild, moderate, or severe.
 At the Cataract & Refractive Institute of Florida, ophthalmologist Dr. James Croley can properly diagnose your condition and discuss a variety of treatment options to improve your vision.
 We conveniently offer locations in Cape Coral, Lehigh Acres, and Bonita Springs, FL.
 Call our office today to set up a comprehensive eye exam to get the personalized care you deserve.

-Symptoms of nearsightedness
+what are Symptoms of nearsightedness?

 Typically, the most evident indication of nearsightedness is hazy vision when viewing items that are far away.
 Many people can also suffer from other issues, such as constant squinting or eye strain.
 Also known as eye fatigue or asthenopia, eye strain will often cause aching or dry eyes.
 It might also cause light sensitivity and pain in the shoulders and neck.
 Sometimes, patients who already wear prescription lenses for nearsightedness start to feel these symptoms.
 They are a clear indication that your eye prescription should be refreshed and that it may be time to schedule an eye exam.